Sperry Corporation: Early history

 The Sperry Horizon, Sperry Gyroscope Co.
 Brooklyn N.Y.

 The company was incorporated on April 14 1910 by Elmer Ambrose Sperry as the Sperry Gyroscope Company, to manufacture navigation equipment—chiefly his own inventions: the marine gyrostabilizer and the gyrocompass—at 40 Flatbush Avenue Extension in Downtown Brooklyn.
 During World War I the company diversified into aircraft components including bomb sights and fire control systems.
 In their early decades, Sperry Gyroscope and related companies were concentrated on Long Island, New York, especially in Nassau County.
 Over the years, it diversified to other locations.

 In 1918, Lawrence Sperry split from his father to compete over aero-instruments with the Lawrence Sperry Aircraft Company, including the new automatic pilot.
 After the death of Lawrence on December 13, 1923, the two firms were brought together in 1924.
 Then in January 1929 it was acquired by North American Aviation, who reincorporated it in New York as the Sperry Gyroscope Company, Inc. The company once again became independent in 1933 when it was spun-off as a subsidiary of the newly formed Sperry Corporation.
 The new corporation was a holding company for a number of smaller entities such as the original Sperry Gyroscope, Ford Instrument Company, Intercontinental Aviation, Inc., and others.
 The company made advanced aircraft navigation equipment for the market, including the Sperry Gyroscope and the Sperry Radio Direction Finder.
 It also moved into the hydraulics industry when it acquired Vickers, Inc. in 1937.
 Sperry supported the work of a group of Stanford University inventors, led by Russell and Sigurd Varian, who had invented the klystron, and incorporated this technology and related inventions into their products.

 The company prospered during World War II as military demand skyrocketed, ranking 19th among US corporations in the value of wartime production contracts.
 It specialized in high technology devices such as analog computer–controlled bomb sights, airborne radar systems, and automated take-off and landing systems.
 Sperry also was the creator of the Ball Turret Gun mounted under the Boeing B-17 Flying Fortress and the Consolidated B-24 Liberator.

 In 1944, Sperry sold the Brooklyn factory at 40 Flatbush Avenue Extension to the Howard clothing manufacturing company, which already had a smaller nearby factory.

 Postwar, Sperry expanded its interests in electronics and computing, producing the company's first digital computer, SPEEDAC, in 1953.

-During the 1950s, a large part of Sperry Gyroscope moved to Phoenix, Arizona and soon became the Sperry Flight Systems Company.
-This was to preserve parts of this defense company in the event of a nuclear war.
+During the 1950s, a large part of Sperry Gyroscope moved to Phoenix, Arizona and renamed as Sperry Flight Systems Company.
+The geographic split was intended as a hedge in the event of a nuclear war.
 The Gyroscope division remained headquartered in New York—in its massive Lake Success, Long Island, plant (which also served as the temporary United Nations headquarters from 1946 to 1952)—into the 1980s.